Aliazzzz/OOP-Concept-Examples-in-CODESYS-V3/Interfaces using pointers or references/README.md

-Interfaces using pointers or references
+Simple demonstration of usage of Interfaces using pointers or references in CODESYS 3